oiad/ZSC/README.md

 	(original install url: https://github.com/EpochSC/SingleCurrencyStorage)
 	(original discussion url: https://epochmod.com/forum/topic/28493-alpha-release-single-currency-30-storage-default-hive-no-global-banking/)

+* Tested as working on a blank Epoch 1.0.6+ and OverWatch 0.25 server (THIS IS FOR OVERWATCH!).
+* Designed to minimize duping/glitching of bank related saving with nearby players (checkWallet etc).
+* Lots of code snippets taken from the original Zupa release thread to stop multiple people checking wallet/depositing into the same safe etc.
+* Does not support depositing/withdrawing from vehicles, since I only wanted my players to trade with unlocked lockboxes/safes.
+You can change this if you like.

 # Install:

-* This install basically assumes you have NO custom variables.sqf or compiles.sqf, I would recommend diffmerging where possible.
+* This install basically assumes you have NO custom variables.sqf or compiles.sqf or fn_selfActions.sqf, I would recommend diffmerging where possible.
 * This has all the config traders set up for epoch 1.0.6 items and OverWatch guns/items.
 YOU WILL NEED TO EDIT THESE IF YOU DO NOT WANT OVERWATCH.

 **[>> Download <<] (https://github.com/oiad/ZSC/archive/master.zip)**